antaz/hikari/share/man/man1/hikari.md

   needs pam.conf(5) to be aware of its existence, therefore there must be a _hikari-unlocker_ service file in _pam.d_.

+  The lock screen displays all visible sheets that are a member of sheet 0.

 * **quit**

   Quit **hikari**.